SquidCooki2/FTC-Map/README.md

 Planned Features:
-- As the teams location is shown, proximity to the nearest competition
+- As the teams' location is shown, proximity to the nearest competition
 - Querying with PostgreSQL